V-GEN-Lab/ViperSubmit/README.md

     REQUESTING_UNIT: The name of partner laboratories (if not applicable, put the name of your lab)
     PARTNER_PROJECT: Partner's name (if not applicable, just put the name of your lab)

-Script Explanation

-    Author Names:
-        Define the partner_authors dictionary with the names of the authors.

-    partner_authors = {
-        # Example:
-        # 'LabName': "Author1, LastName; Author2, LastName; ..."
-    }

-State Abbreviations:

-    Define the abbreviations dictionary with the state names and their corresponding abbreviations.

-    abbreviations = {
-        # Example:
-        # 'StateName': 'Abbreviation'
-    }

-Sequence Naming:

-    In the df_exchange['Seqs'] column, replace 'country' with your actual country and use the appropriate state abbreviation from the abbreviations dictionary.

-    python

-    df_exchange['Seqs'] = df_passed_qc.apply(lambda row: f"hCoV-19/country/{abbreviations.get(row['state'], '')}-IB_{row['ID']}/{row['Collection_Date'].year}", axis=1)

-Location Column:

-    In the df_final['Location'] column, replace 'continent' and 'country' with the actual continent and country of origin.

-    python

-    df_final['Location'] = df_passed_qc.apply(lambda row: f"continent / country / {row['state']}", axis=1)

-Sequencing Technology:

-    Set the sequencing technology used.
-By default, it is 'Illumina'.
-Replace 'Illumina' with your sequencer if different.

-    python

-        df_final['Sequencing technology'] = 'Illumina'
 </details>
 <details>
   <summary>README_DENV</summary>